praveensripati/learn-aws/MOOC/README.md

 # ToDo

-1. Categories the above based on AWS Services.
+1. Categorize the above based on AWS Services.